-Erik Fauss is a freelance violist and singer/songwriter.
-He is currently finishing his Masters at the Royal Academy of Music, studying with Juan-Miguel Hernandez and Helene Clement.
+Erik Fauss is a freelance violist and worship/outreach pastor based in East Sheen, London.
+He completed his Masters in Music at the Royal Academy of Music, studying with Juan-Miguel Hernandez and Helene Clement.

 Before moving to London, Fauss completed his Bachelor of Arts magna cum laude at Westmont College in Santa Barbara, California.
 In the Fall of 2016, he studied with Matthias Maurer and Thomas Selditz in Vienna and Yuta Nishiyama at the University of Arts in Berlin.